Broncos seeking to clear decks for potential sale of team - WHIZ News

 The trial pitting the partnership which owns the Broncos and the Vancouver-based ROFR Holdings begins Wednesday and is expected to last at least a week with a ruling anticipated in November or December.

 Pat Bowlen, who died in 2019 after a long bout with Alzheimer’s, bought the team from Kaiser in 1984.
+Bowlen appointed a three-person trust to determine the future of the franchise.

-His will stipulated that his seven children from his two marriages must agree on which one succeeds him as controlling owner to keep the club off the market.
+Brittany Bowlen, 31, is the trust’s choice to become controlling owner.
+Team president Joe Ellis, who is one of the trustees, has said the seven children from Bowlen’s two marriages must agree on which one succeeds their father to keep the franchise off the market.

-Two daughters from his first marriage withdrew a lawsuit in July that contested Bowlen’s will, appearing to pave the way for a sale.
-Later that month, team president and trustee Joe Ellis said he hoped to have the long-running ownership saga settled by the start of the 2022 season.
+Two daughters from Bowlen’s first marriage withdrew a lawsuit in July that contested Bowlen’s will, appearing to pave the way for a sale.
+Later that month, Ellis said he hoped to have the long-running ownership saga settled by the start of the 2022 season.

 The lawsuit comes in response to a May 2020 letter lawyers for PDB Sports Ltd. and Bowlen Sports Inc. received from ROFR Holdings suggesting it had the right to match any offer in the event the team is sold.